Frequently asked questions (FAQs)

 - treat a call the same way as you would a face-to-face meeting – clothes – behaviour – attitude etc

-- sometimes bright clothes can make it difficult for the interpreter to make out what your signing clearly
+- sometimes bright clothes can make it difficult for the interpreter to make out what you are signing clearly

 - please do not eat or drink when ‘on-line’